The wise will value their life in Jordan and will wish it all that it wishes for itself.

 Jordan is a country that will quickly win your heart, but will also nearly break it.
 Your heart will be won by the extraordinary kindness and friendliness of its people.
 “Welcome” is the first English word that most Jordanians regularly use.
 They are proud and grateful that you have come to their country.
 They want you to know about their lives and to meet their families.
 Restaurant waiters, taxi drivers, bell- boys, shop keepers will be quick to invite you to their homes for a meal.
 If you inadvertently break a social code, there is tolerance and understanding.

 So, why would this country also nearly break your heart?
 It is full of people who marry young, start large families young and who find it very difficult to carve individual lives away from the intensely influential wider family unit.
-The average wage is low (JD 150 per month).
+The average monthly wage is low (around 1,600 JOD, approximately 2,250 USD).
 Improving yourself and achieving upward social mobility is becoming easier but is still very difficult.

 One of Jordan’s great strengths is that it has little that anyone else wants.
 It has no oil.
 Potash is its most valuable mineral resource.
 Its greatest “dollar-earner” is tourism.
 Under the guardianship of His Majesty King Abdullah, it strives to maintain its life and standards while the world observes, occasionally acts, and pontificates about the dangerous lives of its neighbours.
-As long as such a situation holds, Jordan will never realise its potential as a magnate for the world’s tourists.
-As long as it relies on foreign aid, few of its people will experience a real improvement in their standard of living.
+As long as such a situation holds, Jordan will never realise its potential as a magnate for the world’s tourists, although foreign aid is coming in for the development of eco-tourism and the conservation of the environment.